MicrosoftDocs/security/compass/incident-response-playbook-dart-ransomware-approach.md

 - [The DART approach to conducting ransomware incident investigations](#the-dart-approach-to-conducting-ransomware-incident-investigations)
 - [DART recommendations and best practices](#dart-recommendations-and-best-practices)

+>[!Note]
+>This article content was derived from the [A guide to combatting human-operated ransomware: Part 1](https://www.microsoft.com/security/blog/2021/09/20/a-guide-to-combatting-human-operated-ransomware-part-1/) and [A guide to combatting human-operated ransomware: Part 2](https://www.microsoft.com/security/blog/2021/09/27/a-guide-to-combatting-human-operated-ransomware-part-2/)  Microsoft Security team blog posts.
+>

 ## How DART uses Microsoft security services

 DART leverages cross-functional teams, such as internal threat intelligence teams, who track adversary activities and behaviors, customer support, and product development teams behind Microsoft products and services.
 DART also collaborates with other incident response vendors you may have engaged and will share findings whenever possible.